reviseUC73/CHOKDI/README.md

 This project was inspired by the need to efficiently manage car insurance customer data.
 We appreciate the open-source community and the contributors of various libraries used in this project.

+---
+Happy coding!

+For questions or support, please contact [setthanan50@gmail.com](mailto:setthanan50@gmail.com).

+This version of the README provides instructions for running your application using Docker Compose, as per the GitHub repository you provided.
+Ensure that you customize any environment variables and other settings as per your actual project configuration.